 All of KatKin’s fresh cat foods are made with high-quality animal protein as the focus and they’re balanced for kittens, adult cats, and senior cats in accordance with FEDIAF nutritional guidelines.

-Calculated on a dry matter basis, this fresh kitten food contains over 67% crude protein and nearly 23% crude fat.
+Calculated on a dry matter basis, this fresh kitten food contains over 62% crude protein and more than 25% crude fat.
 This makes it a concentrated source of both protein and calories, both of which your kitten needs for healthy growth.

 Ingredients